fieldtrip/website/workshop/practicalmeeg2022.md

 You can get the data that we will work with from [Zenodo](https://doi.org/10.5281/zenodo.7405048) or on [OpenNeuro](https://doi.org/10.18112/openneuro.ds000117.v1.0.5).
 The Zenodo version is pruned and only contains the raw data files needed for this workshop.
 The OpenNeuro version contains all data (and hence is very large).

-You can alternatively download the raw data from our [download server](https://download.fieldtriptoolbox.org/workshop/practicalmeeg2022/ds000117-pruned/).
+You can alternatively download the raw data from the `ds000117-pruned` folder on our [download server](https://download.fieldtriptoolbox.org/workshop/practicalmeeg2022/).
 Note that this is a WebDav server and you should use a WebDav client like CyberDuck or FileZilla.
 On Windows you can also [map it as a network drive](https://www.maketecheasier.com/map-webdav-drive-windows10/).
 By using a WebDav client you can maintain the folder structure when downloading, which is important!

 Besides the raw data, we will also use some already processed data (as some computations take too long).
 Specifically, we have prepared and shared the headmodel and sourcemodel for the selected subject.
 Furthermore, we have processed all subjects up to and including to the source level, as that is what we will use for the group analysis.
-This processed or so-called derivative data is also available from our [download server](https://download.fieldtriptoolbox.org/workshop/practicalmeeg2022/derivatives/).
-Please note that this is **not** the same as the derivatives contained within the BIDS raw data: that only contains the MaxFiltered data and the FreeSurfer output, not the FieldTrip-processed data.
+This processed data is available from the `derivatives` folder on our [download server](https://download.fieldtriptoolbox.org/workshop/practicalmeeg2022/).
+Please note that this is **not** the same as the derivatives that is contained within the BIDS ds000117-pruned data: that only contains the MaxFiltered data and the FreeSurfer output, not the FieldTrip-processed data.